shakebugs/shake-docs/docs/android/installation.md

 id: installation
 title: Installation
 ---
-This page describes how to install the Shake SDK into your Android application via Gradle.
+> Learn how to add Shake to your Android app using Gradle.
-Whether you are using Java or Kotlin, you can follow the steps below.

 ## Add Shake dependency to your app-level build.gradle file
 import AndroidVersionBlock from '@site/src/base/AndroidVersionBlock';